awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-method-settings-console.md

    + Choose **Lambda Function** if your API will be integrated with a Lambda function\.
 At the API level, this is an `AWS` integration type\.
    + Choose **HTTP** if your API will be integrated with an HTTP endpoint\.
 At the API level, this is the `HTTP` integration type\.
    + Choose **AWS Service** if your API will be integrated directly with an AWS service\.
 At the API level, this is the `AWS` integration type\.
 The **Lambda Function** option above is a special case of the `AWS` integration for invoking a Lambda function and is available only in the API Gateway console\.
 To set up an API Gateway API to create a new Lambda function in AWS Lambda, to set a resource permission on the Lambda function, or to perform any other Lambda service actions, you must choose the **AWS Service** option here\.
    +  Choose **Mock** if you want API Gateway to act as your backend to return static responses\.
 At the API level, this is the `MOCK` integration type\.
 Typically, you can use the `MOCK` integration when your API is not yet final, but you want to generate API responses to unblock dependent teams for testing\.
 For the `OPTION` method, API Gateway sets the `MOCK` integration as default to return CORS\-enabling headers for the applied API resource\.
-If you choose this option, skip the rest of the instructions in this topic and see [Set up Mock Integrations in API Gateway](how-to-mock-integration.md)\.
+If you choose this option, skip the rest of the instructions in this topic and see [Set up mock integrations in API Gateway](how-to-mock-integration.md)\.

 1. If you chose **Lambda Function**, do the following: